 Our awards in bids submitted to governments and large governmental agencies can be challenged by losing parties, and if such challenges succeed our financial results will be adversely affected.
-In 2018, we were awarded two additional FITEL Regional Projects in Peru, with expected revenues of approximately \$154 million over approximately 13-15 years.
-The losing bidder consortium, which was disqualified by the bid issuer, applied for cancellation of the bid and obtained a preliminary injunction against the award.
+In 2018, we were awarded two additional PRONATEL Regional Projects in Peru, with expected revenues of approximately \$154 million over approximately 13-15 years.
+Two of the three entities comprising the losing bidder consortium, which was disqualified by the bid issuer, applied for cancellation of the bid and obtained a preliminary injunction against the award.
 This matter is currently pending a judicial decision.
-Based on advice of counsel, we believe that the appeal's chances of success are remote, yet if successful it could significantly adversely affect our business and financial results.
+Based on advice of counsel, we believe that the chances of success of the application to cancel the bid are remote, yet if successful it could significantly adversely affect our business and financial results.

-Some of our large-scale customers are highly leveraged and if any of them encounters financial difficulties, this could have a significant adverse effect on our business and financial results.
+Some of our significant customers are highly leveraged or dependent on industries affected by the COVID-19 and if any of them encounters financial difficulties, this could have a significant adverse effect on our business and financial results.